paulofaria/swiftpm-packages-statistics/README.md

 ## Number of dependencies
-**Question**: "How many dependencies do most packages have?"
-**Answer**: "Almost 60% have none, about 20% have one and then it levels off.
-And yes, one package has 59 dependencies."
-**Comments**: *When observing these numbers over time, the dependency-less fraction of packages is slowly growing, which could mean that a lot of new original packages are being created, as opposed to finished products where people pull in reliable and tested libraries.
-This is probably normal for a young ecosystem, but it's great to see people creating original content and making it open source every day.*

 | # Dependencies | # Packages | % of Total |
 | --- | --- | --- |